erdvik/fake-company-llc/README.md

 # fake-company-llc

-In this codecadmy project I am making a fake company website with focus on flexbox.
+In this codecademy project I am making a fake company website with focus on flexbox.